cosm/hudson-dynamic-branch-manager/README.txt

 TODO
 ====
+ * Needs tightening up to ensure all failures are caught and an error code returned (especially in the git - grep pipeline).
-Consider allowing a grace period so that projects for deleted branches are not immediately deleted (especially if they didn't pass in their last run).
+ * Consider allowing a grace period so that projects for deleted branches are not immediately deleted (especially if they didn't pass in their last run).

 Alternative approaches - discussion
 ===================================